-The agents comprising a team may be classified according to their experience.
+The agents composing a team may be classified according to their experience.
 Some agents are newcomers, that is, rookies, with little experience and unseasoned skills.
 Other agents are incumbents.
 They are established persons with a track record, a reputation, and identifiable talents.
-The differentiation of agents into newcomers and incumbents results in four possible types of links within a team: (1) newcomer-newcomer; (2) newcomer-incumbent; (3) incumbent-incumbent; and (4) repeat incumbent-incumbent.
+The differentiation of agents into newcomers and incumbents results in four possible types of links within a team: (i) newcomer-newcomer, (ii) newcomerincumbent, (iii) incumbent-incumbent, and (iv) repeat incumbent-incumbent.
 The distribution of different types of links reflects the team's underlying diversity.
 For example, if teams have a preponderance of repeat incumbent-incumbent links, it is less likely that they will have innovative ideas because their shared experiences tend to homogenize their pool of knowledge.
-In contrast, teams with a variety of types of links are likely to have more diverse perspectives to draw from, and therefore to contribute more innovative solutions.
+In contrast, teams with a variety of types of links are likely to have more diverse perspectives to draw from and therefore to contribute more innovative solutions.

-Since quantifying the emergence and effects of team diversity (2, 9, 25-27) is more difficult than measuring team size, we consider next a model for the assembly of teams.
+Because quantifying the emergence and the effects of team diversity (2, 9, 27-29) is more difficult than measuring team size, we consider next a model for the assembly of teams.
 In our model, we assemble N teams in temporal sequence.
 The assembly of each team is controlled by three parameters: m, p, and q.
 The first parameter, m, is the number of agents in a team.
-In our investigations of the model we considered three situations: keep m constant, draw m from a distribution, or use a sequence of m values obtained from the data.
-For the theoretical analysis of the model we keep m constant, while comparison with an empirical dataset was done using the sequence of m(t) values in the corresponding dataset.
+In our investigations of the model, we considered three situations: (i) keep m constant, (ii) draw m from a distribution, or (iii) use a sequence of m values obtained from the data.
+For the theoretical analysis of the model, we kept m constant, whereas comparison with an empirical data set was done with the use of the sequence of m(t) values in the corresponding data set.

 The second parameter, p, is the probability of a team member being an incumbent.
 Higher values of p indicate fewer opportunities for newcomers to enter a field.
-The third parameter, q, represents the inclination for incumbents to collaborate with prior collaborators, rather than initiate a new collaboration with an incumbent they have not worked with in the past.
+The third parameter, q, represents the inclination for incumbents to collaborate with prior collaborators rather than initiate a new collaboration with an incumbent they have not worked with in the past.

 We start at time zero with an endless pool of newcomers.
 Newcomers become incumbents the first time step after being selected for a team.
 Each time step t, we assemble a new team and add it to the network (Fig. 2).
 We select sequentially m(t) different agents.
-Each agent in a team has a probability p of being drawn from the pool of incumbents and a probability 1-p of being drawn from the pool of newcomers.
-If the agent is drawn from the incumbents' pool and there is already another incumbent in the team, then: (i) with probability q, the new agent is randomly selected from among the set of collaborators of a randomly selected incumbent already in the team; (ii) otherwise she is selected at random among all incumbents in the network.
+Each agent in a team has a probability, p, of being drawn from the pool of incumbents and a probability, 1 - p, of being drawn from the pool of newcomers.
+If the agent is drawn from the incumbents' pool and there is already another incumbent in the team, then (i) with probability q the new agent is randomly selected from among the set of collaborators of a randomly selected incumbent already in the team; (ii) otherwise, he or she is selected at random among all incumbents in the network.

-Finally, nodes that remain inactive for longer than τ time steps are removed from the network.
-This rule is motivated by the observation that agents do not remain in the network forever-agents age and retire, change careers, and so on.
+Lastly, agents that remain inactive for longer than τ time steps are removed from the network.
+This rule is motivated by the observation that agents do not remain in the network forever: agents age and retire, change careers, and so on.
 The removal process enables the network to reach a steady state after a transient time.
-Our results do not depend in the specific value of τ (see Supporting Material).
+Our results do not depend in the specific value of τ (Materials and Methods).